 The Chase Slate® card has no annual fee, and comes with a 15-month introductory period where the APR is 0% on both purchases and balance transfers.
 The most attractive feature about this card is the lack of any balance transfer fees for the first 60 days of card ownership.
-Most card issuers charge a 3% fee to transfer your balance, so this is a significant savings.
-The card’s on-going APR ranges from 12.99% to 22.99%, depending on your credit worthiness.
-There are standard perks such as fraud protection, Chase Online Management, and the ability to add additional credit card users.
-However, this card does not come with the rewards that are associated with a number of other credit cards.
+After that period, the balance transfer fee is a very high 5%.
+This card does not come with the rewards that are associated with a number of other credit cards.
 You’ll also need excellent credit to get this card.

 Each of the cards on this list requires either a good or excellent credit score.
 These cards are extremely attractive, and credit card companies know that consumers want to get a card without an annual fee.

 It’s great to be able to get out of one of the many fees that are associated with credit cards.
 If you have worked hard to achieve or maintain great credit, you will likely be eligible to choose from one of these cards.
 Make sure that apart from the no annual fee, you are selecting a credit card with characteristics that fit your lifestyle and purchase patterns.
 When you are deciding between several cards, be sure to research the terms and conditions of every card you are considering to fully understand the charges you may be incurring.